-Let me start with the bad news: no natural deodorant is going to work like Secret or any conventional antiperspirant you may be used to using.
+Let me start with the bad news: even the best natural deodorant isn’t going to work like Secret or any conventional antiperspirant you may be using now.
 That said, the longer I’ve used natural deodorant, the better it works, and I actually seem to sweat less (a lot of you say this is the same for you).

 I now save my conventional, Bad Stuff antiperspirant for the occasional “emergency” situations when I’ll be nervous or hot and cannot afford to sweat at all (like both of my appearance on Dr. Oz’s show—I was up there talking about the dangers of phthalates in food, and all I could smell was the phthalate-laden fragrance of the Degree Shower Fresh I was wearing!).

 The good news is that there are more safe, natural deodorants to choose from than ever.
 They come in sticks, jars, roll-ons and sprays.
 And, yes, many of them actually work.